 - Insurance & Licensing: You cannot get out of public liability and licences.
 Include renewal costs.

 The vast majority of landscapers have no idea what these hidden costs are, which is why most work for peanuts.
-Be ruthless about keeping track of every expense for a couple months — you might be surprised.
+Be ruthless about keeping track of every expense for a couple of months — you might be surprised.

 The Australian Landscaping Rate Reality Check

-- Routine maintenance work: $35-$65 per hour
+- Routine maintenance work: $35 to $65 per hour

 - Garden design and installation: $45-85 per hour